 After a fantastic meal, we wandered back to the hotel for a short stop before our show.
 While there I tried and failed to get online, then tried and failed to figure out how to turn the bathroom light off.
 Then I went downstairs and tried and failed to understand what the heck the fellow at the front desk was saying when I asked about the light: “It is a special switch that uses kinetic energy — when you press it, it will turn off.”
 You know, I think dang near every light switch I’ve ever used could be described that way.

-But soon my travel companions joined me in the lobby and we headed to the show, which was a very short walk away at the Orpheum Theater.
+My travel companions soon joined me in the lobby and we headed to the show, which was a very short walk away at the Orpheum Theater.
 This little gem was built in 1926 and remodeled for a second time in 1998 to its current state, seating just over 2000 people.

 As for the show, I’m gobsmacked.